Tattoo designs

 Shark teeth

 Shark teeth are one of the most common symbols in Polynesian tattoos.
-This design symbolizes shelter or cover, orientation, power, ferocity and adaptability.
+This design symbolizes shelter or cover, orientation, power, ferocity, and adaptability.
+In addition, shark teeth are seen as a sign of protection and guidance, especially for those embarking on new journeys or facing challenges.

 The Meaning of Polynesian Tattoos - Shark teeth